416 N. Campus Drive, MAIN 416

 Fayetteville, AR 72701

-Eligible works include book-length historical studies written in English and published in the two calendar years preceding the annual conference.
-Those interested in entering the competition should submit one copy of their work to each member of the awards committee by January 1, 2024.
+Those interested in entering the competition should submit three copies of their work by February 1, 2025.
 It is the applicant’s or publisher’s responsibility to pay shipping charges.
-Entries will not be returned but instead retained by committee members, who are serving without compensation.
+Entries will not be returned but instead retained by awards committee members.
 No late submissions will be accepted.

-For a list of the judges to whom the entries should be sent contact:
+For questions and a list of the judges to whom entries should be sent, contact the AHA at 479-575-5884 or renwickh@uark.edu.

 Arkansas Historical Association